-Key areas where management has made difficult, complex or subjective judgments in the process of applying the Company's accounting policies, often as a result of matters that are inherently uncertain, include valuation techniques for fair value determination of investments in private entities, site restoration provision and income taxes.
+Key areas where management has made difficult, complex or subjective judgments in the process of applying the Company's accounting policies, often as a result of matters that are inherently uncertain, include determining that the Company meets the definition of an investment entity under IFRS 10, valuation techniques for fair value determination of investments in private entities, site restoration provision and income taxes.
 For additional information on these judgments, see note 5 for investments in private entities, note 6 for site restoration provision and note 11 for income taxes.